The information below, along with the How to Register guide, is intended to help incoming transfer students get started on their academic life at L&C.

 Many professors expect you will spend two or three hours on average outside of class for every one hour you spend in class.
 Different types of work are challenging for different students and the workload in any course may vary from week to week.
 Nonetheless, most students find they need to devote more time to study outside of class than what they were accustomed to doing in high school.

 The College Advising Center can help you decide what load is right for you.
-Student Support Services is another good source of advice for students with learning differences.
+The Office of Student Accessibility is another good source of advice for students with learning differences.

-As you prepare to register, it is important to have a list of backup courses, so that if a particular course is full when it is your turn to register, you will have another course in mind.
+As you prepare to register, it is important to have a list of backup courses, so that if a particular course is full when you are ready to register, you will have another course in mind.
 It is also useful to have backup courses so that you have a few different schedule options in case some of the courses you are interested in are offered at the same time.

-We recommend having a list of 4 to 6 backup classes before registration opens on July 28th.
+We recommend having a list of 4 to 6 backup classes.
 Your backup list can be comprised of other courses to consider within majors or minors you are interested in exploring, classes that fulfill General Education requirements, or classes that allow you to try out something completely new and different.
 You also might want to consider registering for one of these hidden gems.

 If you are having trouble crafting your schedule or finding backups, please contact your Faculty Advisor or contact your advisor in the College Advising Center (not sure who your College Advisor is?
 Check your Lewis & Clark email for messages from them).